Manoranjan-Sethi/JavaScript/README.md

 - Variable Declaration
 - Let
 - Const
-- String indexing
+- String indexing and Methods
-- String methods
-- Template strings
-- Null, undeﬁned, BigInt, typeof
 - Booleans and Comparison Operator
-- Truthy and Falsy Values
 - If else statement
-- Ternary Operator
 - && || operator
 - Nested if else
-- If elseif else
+- If else if else
-- Switch statement
 - While loop
-- While loop examples
 - For loop
-- For loop examples
 - Break and continue keyword

+Arrays:-
+- intro
+- Push pop shift unshift
+- Primitive vs reference data types
+- Clone array & spread operator
+- For loop
+- use const for creating arrays
+- For of loop
-- Do While loop
+- For in loop
+- Array destructuring